pvcraven/networking-down-under-book/source/chapter_07/chapter_07.rst

 command.
 The output can be long and a bit confusing because it includes local loopback connections, which is your computer connecting to itself.

-Type **netstat -?** to see command line options for netstat.
+Type ``netstat -?`` to see command line options for ``netstat``.
 Some of my favorite options on Windows are:

 - Show how many bytes sent/received by the computer since start:
   ``netstat -e``
 - Show what process created each network connection (requires you to be in a command prompt run as administrator):
   ``netstat -b``

-On Linux, you can enter ``netstat --tcp`` to filter the output to show only TCP/IP connections.
+- On Linux, you can enter ``netstat --tcp`` to filter the output to show only TCP/IP connections.

-Listing 7-7 shows a shortened list of what my computer displayed from the netstat command:
+:numref:`netstat` shows a shortened list of what my computer displayed from the ``netstat`` command:

+.. _netstat:
 .. code-block:: text
    :caption: Output of the netstat command
    :linenos: